-As water in Southern California quickly becomes a precious commodity, homeowners are encouraged to make use of drought tolerant, versatile landscaping alternatives in order to employ and maximize conservation efforts.
+As the water in Southern California quickly becomes a precious commodity, homeowners are encouraged to make use of drought-tolerant, versatile landscaping alternatives in order to employ and maximize conservation efforts.
 There are numerous landscaping plants and trees that are functional and valuable in countless ways.
 Along with providing visually dramatic landscaping, many bestow fruits, vegetables, herbs, and flora whose uses are wide-ranging and limitless.
-From the culinary to the medicinal, from teas to cosmetics, fragrant potpourris and marvelous decorations, the overlapping benefits and function of these plants far exceed that of providing simple landscape – they assist in sustaining our homes and our health.
+From the culinary to the medicinal, from teas to cosmetics, fragrant potpourris, and marvelous decorations, the overlapping benefits and function of these plants far exceed that of providing simple landscape – they assist in sustaining our homes and our health.

 Simple culinary ideas for the herbs you grow…

 - Cut and wash a dozen or so leaves and stems from any of the following: Spearmint, Mint, Scented Geraniums, or Lemon Balm.

 - Place cuttings in ceramic or glass pitcher.

 - Place a long metal spoon in the pitcher (this prevents shattering when boiling water is added).

 - Add 1 cup boiling water to pitcher along with ¼ c. sugar or 2-3 packets artificial sweetener.

 - Let stand 20 to 30 seconds, add cold water and ice to fill pitcher, remove spoon.

 - Refrigerate for at least 3 hours.
 Remove herbs and strain over ice before serving – simply wonderful water!